-Through your discussions and visits with healthcare providers, you will gain an understanding of key issues involved in healthcare today, such as demographics and economy; healthcare promotion and infection control; allocation of technology, money and resources; organization of and entry into the health system; and patient-doctor relationships.
-By the end of the Study Tour, you have new perspectives on the strengths and challenges of the German and Polish healthcare systems, and how they compare to your experiences in Denmark and the United States.
+Through your discussions and visits with healthcare providers, you will gain an understanding of current key issues involved in healthcare, such as demographics and economy; healthcare promotion; allocation of technology, money and resources; organization of and entry into the health system; and patient-doctor relationships.

 - Compare and contrast medical practice in Denmark, Germany, Poland, and the U.S. and better understand the challenges facing healthcare providers in each country

 - Observe examples of clinical practice and research with clinical relevance

-- Describe and experience medical practice in a social, international, and scientific context
+- Describe and experience medical practice in a social, historical, and scientific context

 - Hear a lecture at one of the Charité University Hospital Departments